 β Unlevered = β(Levered) / [1+ (Debt/Equity) (1-T)]

 Once all the peer group betas have been unlevered, calculate the median unlevered beta and relever this beta using the target company’s specific debt-to-equity ratio and tax rate using the following formula:

 β Levered = β(Unlevered) x [1+(Debt/Equity) (1-T)]

-This approach will yield a beta that is usually more reliable than the beta gotten from the other approaches we’ve described.
-In our complete step by step financial modeling training program we build a fully integrated financial model for Apple and then, using a DCF valuation, we estimate Apple’s value.
+This approach will yield a beta that is usually more reliable than the beta obtained from the other approaches we’ve described.
+In our complete step-by-step financial modeling training program we build a fully integrated financial model for Apple and then, using a DCF valuation, we estimate Apple’s value.
 Part of the work involves calculating an industry beta from Apple’s peer — here’s what that looks like:

 Notice how Apple’s observed beta was 0.93 but the relevered industry beta was more than 10% lower: 0.82.
-Believe it or not, that can have a significant impact on Apple’s valuation (see below).
+Believe it or not, that can have a significant impact on Apple’s valuation.